alexxispn/birthday-service-kata-java/README.md

 npm install
 ```

 Run the tests.
-The test framework is vitest.
-Running this script vitest will run and watch for changes
+The test framework is [vitest](https://vitest.dev/).
+Running this script, `vitest` will run and watch for changes.

 ```bash
 npm run test